nystudio107/craft-routemap/README.md

         composer require nystudio107/craft-routemap

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Route Map.

+You can also install Route Map via the **Plugin Store** in the Craft AdminCP.

 ## Route Map Overview